wn-doolittle/caliper-spec/caliper.md

 [DigitalResource](#digitalResource)

 #### Properties
 MediaObject inherits all the properties and requirements defined for its superclass [DigitalResource](#digitalResource).
+Additional properties and requirements are described below:

 * `type`: the string value `MediaObject` MUST be specified.